myteron/dew_point_regulated_ventilation/README.md

 * various headers
 * 1x DC 12V >3A AC Adapter

-You can get most of the stuff from [Amazon AZ-Delivery Store](https://www.amazon.co.uk/stores/AZDelivery/AZDelivery/page/D423652A-8F19-42A8-9459-F30D080148D5) but be ware that most sensor exist without i2c, you need the HTU21 with i2c.
+You can get most of the stuff from [Amazon AZ-Delivery Store](https://www.amazon.co.uk/stores/AZDelivery/AZDelivery/page/D423652A-8F19-42A8-9459-F30D080148D5).
+Be ware that most sensors exist without i2c, you need the HTU21 with i2c!

 Aside from switching two 12V fan's on and off the unit also:
 * Displays inside temperature and humidy